`pd` is the conventional alias for Pandas, as `np` is for NumPy

 dtype: int64

-2.3.1.1 Selection in Series
+2.2.1.1 Selection in Series

-- A single index label
+- A single label.

-- A list of index labels
+- A list of labels.

-- A filtering condition
+- A filtering condition.

 .